 Guide to Sensory Appreciation of Honey

-Honey is to flowers what wine is to grapes.
+Honey is to flowers and trees what wine is to grapes.
 Botanical category, landscape, season and handling shape a honey’s aroma, structure and texture.
 Italian sensory education (CREA–Albo Nazionale) evaluates honey using principles similar to wine tasting—sweetness, acidity, bitterness, aroma families, viscosity and persistence.
-Sensory appreciation helps you understand honey as it is, without attempting to identify its exact floral source.
+Sensory appreciation helps you understand and fully appreciate honey and the differences between them.

 This guide introduces practical methods for observing and describing honey.
 Every honey profiled on HoneyTraveler includes its own sensory notes to support further exploration.